War against Sigismund: The Sausage Campaign and the fall of Kalmar

 Meanwhile, three Protestant leaders, Nicolaus Olai Bothniensis, Laurentius Paulinus Gothus, and Ericus Jacobi Skinnerus, attempted to stop the Finnish Sigismund loyalists.
 They were able to get the support of the farmers of Uppland, and after some minor fighting, Stålarm's men withdrew.
 They felt threatened by Duke Charles's navy, and were ordered not to get involved in any major battles.
 This event has been somewhat peculiarly named the "Sausage Campaign", because the farmers captured the Finns’ bags, containing sausages.
 The Sausage Campaign was a minor victory for Duke Charles.
 The greatest threat was coming from the south.

-At the end of May 1598 Sigismund landed on Swedish soil at Avaskär.
+At the end of May 1598 Sigismund landed on Danish soil at Avaskär, near the border to Sweden.
 The King opened peacefully by sending the diplomat Samuel Łaski to Kalmar for negotiations.
 His task was to convince the city's commanders to open the gates.
 However, the negotiations led nowhere.
 Instead, the King took his soldiers and marched on Kalmar.
 The army halted just outside the city.
 The plan was to frighten the commanders into opening the gates.
 To make his message even more terrifying, Sigismund threatened the city with severe punishments and to withdraw the nobility of all children in the city.
 The propaganda worked well and Sigismund was able to make his long-desired entry on August 1.